dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 * Uses cookies rather than a Token based security model.
 Cookies may or may not be enabled on the user's browser.
 * Client requirements may exclude user's who have low-end devices, older browser versions, or low-bandwidth connections.

-## Choose a server rendered ASP.NET Core UI solution
+## Choose a predominantly server rendered ASP.NET Core UI solution

 The following section briefly explains the ASP.NET Core web UI server rendered models available and directs next steps to get started.
 ASP.NET Core Razor Pages and ASP.NET Core MVC are server-based frameworks for building web apps with .NET.